Skip to content

 • Separate framework development tests from application tests.

-For unit tests, keep the step logic isolated and mock dependencies where possible.
+Use @QuarkusTest when you need CDI/configuration lifecycle without external containers.
+For pure unit tests, keep the step logic isolated and mock dependencies with plain JUnit.

 java